Robert Stanfield

-Early life (1913–1949)
+Early life (1913–1947)

 Stanfield was born in Truro, Nova Scotia, the son of Sarah Emma (née Thomas) and entrepreneur Frank Stanfield, and was named after Robert Borden, a fellow Nova Scotian who was prime minister at the time.
 Stanfield's family owned Stanfield's Limited, a large textile company.
 Stanfield studied economics and political science at Dalhousie University and was awarded the Governor General's Silver Medal for achieving the highest standing when he graduated in 1936 with a Bachelor of Arts (BA) degree.

 Stanfield then studied at Harvard Law School, where he was an honours student near the top of his class and the first Canadian editor of the Harvard Law Review.
 During his student days in the 1930s, he witnessed the poverty that the Great Depression produced, causing him to become interested in John Maynard Keynes's economic theories.
 Stanfield then considered himself a socialist.
 Over time, he was less attached to socialism, but its influence on him remained, as he was considered a Red Tory for his appreciation of the common good.
+Stanfield graduated from Harvard in 1939 and was called to the bar in 1940.
+From 1939 to 1945 during World War II, he worked as a member of the Wartime Prices and Trade Board's Halifax staff.

-Provincial politics (1949–1967)
+Provincial politics (1947–1967)

 Stanfield decided to enter Nova Scotia politics.
-The Progressive Conservative Party of Nova Scotia (PC Party) was in poor shape and did not have a single seat in the legislature, while the Liberals dominated the province.
+In 1947 he became president of the Progressive Conservative Association of Nova Scotia (PCs) which was in poor shape as it did not have a single seat in the legislature, while the Liberals dominated the province.
 In 1948, Stanfield was elected leader of the party, and began the process of reviving the party.
 In the 1949 election, the PCs won 8 seats and in 1953, they won 12.
 In the 1956 election, the PCs won a majority government, their first victory since 1928.
-This ended 23 years of Liberal rule.
+This ended 23 consecutive years of Liberal rule.